jongan69/lockfit/README.md

 - Creating the rewards distribution system
 - Optimizing app performance and UI/UX

+# DEV Notes
+- App.json is where the env variables are set, React Native uses these to know which network to connect to, which RPC to use, etc.
+- The env variables are set via expo, and can be accessed via `Constants.expoConfig.extra.{variable}`

 ## Contributing

 We welcome contributions!
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for details.